 Shape Up or Ship Out

-Users across Indian organizations are demanding freedom to choose their own device, to use any application at work, and have access to enterprise data from any place, any device, at anytime.
-Hence, enterprises are realizing the need for a well planned approach towards enterprise mobility strategy deployment.
-They recognize the importance to be at par with fast paced user acceptance, and having a Mobile Application Management (MAM) strategy in place mitigates security concerns and reduces time on ROI.
+Users across Indian organizations are demanding the freedom to choose their own device, to use any application at work, and have access to enterprise data from any place, any device, at any time.
+Hence, enterprises are realizing the need for a well-planned approach towards enterprise mobility strategy deployment.
+They recognize the importance to be at par with fast-paced user acceptance, and having a Mobile Application Management (MAM) strategy in place mitigates security concerns and reduces time on ROI.
 Unified and collaborative communication has become a key driver for enterprise mobility and increased engagement amongst employees.

 The Silver Lining

 This brings to light the need for creating multiplatform EMM (Employee Mobile Management) policies for smartphones and tablet using employees.
 And the fastest and most economic road to controlling an effective mobility ecosystem is using cloud.
 A cloud-based EMM strategy can shoulder security and performance solutions.
 If internet browsing via mobile needs to be facilitated in organizations, then cloud technology is required to grease the wheel so that data storage, retrieval and sharing can be carried on the move without worry of non-compliance, leakages and loss.
 Since enterprise mobility expansion is inevitable, companies need to adopt and adapt wisely with prescribed technological inputs to avoid corroding bottomline interests.
 Cloud technology is already causing CIO’s to consider funding technology needs with an opex (operational expenditure) model versus a capex (capital expenditure) model, with vendors offering flexible options for usage, like pay per use software versions.